TITLE 29

 (f) The Commission shall elect a chair from among its members.
 A member may serve as chair for a term of 1 year and is eligible for reelection as chair not more than 2 additional consecutive terms.

-(g) The Governor may remove a Commission member that the Governor appoints for gross inefficiency, misfeasance, nonfeasance, malfeasance, or neglect of duty in office.
+(g) The Governor may remove a Governor-appointed Commission member for gross inefficiency, misfeasance, nonfeasance, malfeasance, or neglect of duty in office.
 A member is deemed in neglect of duty if the member has an unexcused absence from either 3 consecutive meetings or 4 out of 12 consecutive meetings.
 The Governor may consider the member to have resigned and may accept the member’s resignation.

 (h) Quorum. —